jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git showprefix - Show the path of the current directory relative to the top-level directory
+### /show_prefix - Show the relative path of the current directory
-Request with a "current_path", When the command is invoked from a subdirectory, show the path of the current directory relative to the top-level directory
+Request with a current_path.
+Show the path of the current directory relative to the top-level directory.

 URL:
 ```bash